aarribasuc3m/DepthGram/README.md

 # DepthGram
-THESE ARE THE FILES ACCOMPANYING THE PAPER: "Depthgram: Visualizing Outliers in High Dimensional Functional Data with application to Task fMRI data exploration"
+THESE ARE THE FILES ACCOMPANYING THE PAPER: "Depthgram: Visualizing Outliers in High Dimensional Functional Data with application to fMRI data exploration"

 List of files: